jnozzi/cocoadev.com/markdown/DeallocNotGettingCalled.md

 ----

 I think I can help.
 The fundamental problem you're having is that Cocoa does not work the way you want it to work.
-It's even documented specifically to work differently from how you think it should work (see the quote from General/NSObject's documentation posted above by some kind respondant).
+It's even documented specifically to work differently from how you think it should work (see the quote from NSObject's documentation posted above by some kind respondant).
 You can continue to think that it's wrong and you're right, but that doesn't change the way that it works.
 Perhaps, instead, we can help you change your mental model of things so that it comes a little closer to Cocoa's reality.

 After reading all of the above, it seems that you're equating -dealloc with, say, C++'s object destructors.
 They're not the same thing, though.
 Consider the way that objects in Objective-C are created.
 First you call -alloc to allocate some memory for your new object, and then you call -init (or some variant of -init) to initialize your object.
-I'm sure you'll agree that except in the case of General/NSObject itself, it's an error to try to use an object before it has been initialized.
+I'm sure you'll agree that except in the case of NSObject itself, it's an error to try to use an object before it has been initialized.
 Therefore, Objective-C's -alloc is not the same as C++'s constructor.
 It's similar with -dealloc... you should use it to clean up any memory that you've allocated, but that doesn't mean that it's exactly the same as a C++ destructor. -CS

 ----
-Time to General/SignArguments, no doubt.
+Time to SignArguments, no doubt.

 I'm a little confused as to your position now.
 You say "If a caller is not going to release me, I doubt the caller will call my -CLOSE."
 You seem to want the system to clean up leaks for you as well.
 This isn't going to happen.
 If you have code in your application which is misbehaving then you lose, period.
 There's no way to protect against other code running in your address space.